Victorian Certificate of Education: 2023 Specialist Mathematics Exam 2

-decided to "... award all students who attempted the exam a correct score" for that question (Herald Sun 8 November 2023 "Maths fail a plus for students").
+decided to "... award all students who attempted the exam a correct score" for that question.

 This error, as well as errors on the 2022 Specialist Mathematics exams, were discussed in an ABC Radio Melbourne interview between Rafael Epstein and Monash University mathematician Professor Burkard Polster (8 November 2023).
 During this interview Professor Polster disclosed that he had offered to proof read the VCE mathematics exams for free but the VCAA had declined his offer.
 He also explained why giving every student 1 mark for this question is not actually fair.

 2023 Chemistry exam

 It has been reported that the 2023 Chemistry exam contained an error.
 The "error was in a question about the composition of coconut oil, which had listed the formula for linolenic acid rather than linoleic acid, as intended."

 2023 Chinese Second Language Advanced (SLA) exam

 The Australian Broadcasting Corporation (ABC) reported that two high schools gave Chinese language students the wrong exam paper.
 Some students who were meant to take the Chinese Second Language Advanced (SLA) exam were given the paper for the Chinese as a Second Language (SL) exam, which is at a significantly easier level and which was due to be held the following Wednesday.
 The ABC reported that "students affected have been asked to sign a confidentiality agreement to not share details of the exam before November 16.
 However, several insiders with knowledge of the exam have confirmed that at least one of the essay questions and details of some listening exercises have already been leaked online and are being circulated on Reddit and Chinese social media sites."
 Several affected students and parents were forced to decline commenting on the error because of the confidentiality agreement.

 The VCAA's response to this mistake has been criticised by VCE Chinese teachers, who told the ABC that "it was the “basic responsibility” of the VCAA staff who were supervising the exam to check everything was correct.
 There are supposed to be “clear tags” to classify each exam paper.
 The fact that more than one school gave the wrong exam paper shows it's not an individual mistake, [it shows] the VCAA didn't provide adequate training for supervisors."